In the future, tourism will extend from Earth into space, but the cost of commercial space flight will determine when it becomes a reality.

 “One way to think about the cost of space flight is to start with the fact that the energy required to lift a given human being to low Earth orbit (LEO) is roughly 40 times that needed to transport a person from Los Angeles to Sydney, Australia.
 (That is based on a rough energy-only calculation, ignoring the fact that the aircraft does not have to carry its own oxidizer, the harsher environment of space compared to the atmosphere, and other challenges.
 Even taking all those into account, the disparity is still enormous.)
 Yet a quick Internet search discloses that a round-trip nonstop coach ticket between LAX and SYD costs $1,068; 40 times that is $42,720—a far cry from the commercial price for a ride on a Russian capsule to the International Space Station—currently the only commercial service available—at $70,000,000–$80,000,000, round-trip.”

-Now, the cost figure isn’t completely accurate.
-The authors compare the energy cost of a one-way trip to space versus a commercial round-trip.
-Also, they state the following:
+Now, hold up—this comparison isn’t flawless.
+The authors compared the energy cost of a one-way space trip to a round-trip commercial flight.
+They also mentioned,

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER